umakantsharmacedcoss/developer-documentation/source/includes/_plugin_mvc_models.md

     }
 }
 ```
 Models are used to retrieve and process data between controllers and views.
-Models aren't required for addons but, if used, Mautic provides means to easily obtain the model objects and some commonly used methods.
+Models aren't required for plugins but, if used, Mautic provides means to easily obtain the model objects and some commonly used methods.

 #### Model Classes